r1ghtwr0ng/lap2/README.md

 ### **Docker Setup**
 - Install Docker by following the instructions [here](https://docs.docker.com/get-docker/)

-- Build a Docker container for the project by running the following command in the root directory:
+- Build a Docker container for the project by running the following command in the root of the project directory:

     ```bash
     docker build -t lap2 .
     ```

 - Start the container in the LAP2 debug shell (IEx) with the following command:

     ```bash